-The third component to consider is whether you use your home office as the principal place of business.
+The third component says you need to use your home office as the principal place of business.
 While it’s okay to work out of more than one office, your home office needs to take precedence over other working locations.
-To decide if your home office passes the principal place test, consider the following: how important are the business activities that you are conducting at each location, and how much time are you spending at each location?
 You should be spending the most time and conducting the most important business activities out of your home office to qualify for the home office deduction.

 Within the home office deduction, the IRS distinguishes between two different types of expenses: direct and indirect.

 Direct expenses are solely for the part of your home used for work and include expenses like painting and repairs.
-These are deductible in full.
+These are 100% deductible.

 Indirect deductions for homeowners

-As a homeowner, you are able to claim a portion of the mortgage interest (not the principal) that you pay on your home against your business.
-If 10% of your home is used for business, then you would claim 10% of your yearly mortgage interest on Schedule C, and report the remaining 90% on Schedule A.
+As a homeowner, you’re able to claim a portion of the mortgage interest (not the principal) that you pay on your home against your business.
+If 10% of your home is used for business, then you would claim 10% of your yearly mortgage interest on Form 8829, and report the remaining 90% on Schedule A.

-In addition to claiming a portion of your mortgage interest, you can also take deductions for insurance, repairs, and security (at the same percentage).
+In addition to claiming a portion of your mortgage interest, you can also take deductions for homeowner’s insurance, repairs, real estate taxes, security, and other home-related expenses (at the same percentage).